 Space Rocket Launch

-A rocket is an air-, spacecraft or any vehicle that is thrusted by jet power (e.g. rocket engines) and looks like a huge missile controlled by a human.
-During last 8 centuries these have been used in scientific, industrial and interplanetary fields, widely extending our capabilities.
-Today they allow us to accomplish such significant achievements of humankind as spaceflights and space explorations.
+A rocket is an air-, spacecraft or any vehicle that is thrust by jet power (e.g. rocket engines) and looks like a huge missile controlled by a human.
+During the last 8 centuries, these have been used in scientific, industrial and interplanetary fields, widely extending our capabilities.
+Today they allow us to accomplish such significant achievements of humankind as spaceflights and cosmos explorations.

-Below you will find a compilation of most spectacular rockets launches we’re found in YouTube – enjoy!
+Below you will find a compilation of most spectacular rockets launches we’re found on YouTube – enjoy!

 Elon Mask’s Space X Falcon Heavy Test Flight